MarioP03/Quiz_2024ProgII_Assignment2/README.md

 There are lots of better ways I could do things better.
 I should have also created a quiz brain/functionality folder where I store the different methods and requests, so the main file doesn't get overcrowded.
 I should have written more tests and cared more about the design.
+There are only 15 questions so far, but I would make more to make the game more interesting.